ldgze/dongzes-homepage/README.md

 ## Usage

 Explore the homepage to learn more about my skills, projects, and academic journey.
 Feel free to reach out to me using the provided contact information if you have any questions or opportunities to discuss.

+## Design-document

+For the design document of this project, please refer to [Design Document](./design-document.md).

 ## Contributing